Multi-Scale Data Assimilation in Turbulent Models: Introduction

 The strongly nonlinear and multiscale character of turbulence severely limits the predictability horizon~\cite{lorenz_predictability_flow_1969,boffetta_musacchio_chaos_predictability_2017,aurell_boffetta_crisanti_paladin_vulpiani_predictability_1996,bandak_mailybaev_eyink_goldenfeld_spontaneous_stochasticity_2024}.
 Thus, even knowing the equations and providing measurements of some observables, the trajectories soon diverge from the prediction of the target evolution.
 A theoretical route to extend predictability is master–slave (or drive–response) synchronization: if a ``slave'' numerical model is continuously coupled to its ``master'' reference trajectory with a coupling strength above a well-defined threshold, the slave collapses onto the same chaotic attractor, thus eliminating the sensitivity to its own initial conditions \cite{pikovsky}.
 Complete chaotic synchronization, however, is feasible only when model and observations are error-free and every state variable is accessible, assumptions that are unattainable in realistic geophysical or engineering applications, where model errors, measurement noise, and sparse sampling are the rule.

 In order to overcome these limitations, the Data Assimilation (DA) framework was developed.
-Originally motivated by meteorological forecasting, DA provides systematic methods to optimally combine model forecasts with sparse and noisy observations, improving the estimation of system states~\cite{talagrand, carrassi_2018, evensen_book}.
+Originally motivated by meteorological forecasting, DA provides systematic methods to combine model forecasts with sparse and noisy observations, improving the estimation of system states~\cite{talagrand, carrassi_2018, evensen_book}.
 In chaotic systems, DA offers a practical strategy to counteract the exponential divergence of trajectories by acting as an external forcing---analogous to a \emph{drag}---that competes with internal instabilities~\cite{carrassi_chaotic_dynamics_2022}.
 This competition naturally defines a synchronization threshold: When observational corrections outweigh the intrinsic divergence rate, synchronization can be achieved, and thus effective predictability.

-This work mainly focuses on investigating the performance of a cornerstone DA technique, the Ensemble Kalman Filter (EnKF)~\cite{enkf_original, enkf_practical}, when applied to a shell model for turbulence~\cite{Biferale_shellmodel, vulpiani, ditlevsen, sabra}.
-Our objective is to reconstruct the unresolved scales from sparse and noisy observations of the resolved ones.
-Shell models emulate the turbulent energy cascade in a discretized Fourier space with logarithmically spaced wavenumbers, yielding several decades of scales and an equally wide spectrum of characteristic turnover times (\hyperref[fig:turnover_time]{Fig.~\ref*{fig:turnover_time}(a)}).
+This work mainly focuses on investigating the performance of a cornerstone DA technique, the Ensemble Kalman Filter (EnKF)~\cite{enkf_original, enkf_practical}, when applied to a shell model for turbulence~\cite{frisch, vulpiani, ditlevsen, sabra}.
+Our objective is to reconstruct the unobserved scales from sparse and noisy observations of the observed ones.
+Shell models emulate the turbulent energy cascade in a discretized Fourier space with logarithmically spaced wavenumbers, yielding several decades of scales and an equally wide spectrum of characteristic turnover times.
 Assimilating information measured at one scale to correct predictions at another is therefore an intrinsically multiscale challenge: updates must bridge slow, energy-containing modes and fast, highly intermittent ones.